 The Lea Singers are always keen to hear from singers interested in auditioning.
+We currently have vacancies for tenors and basses to join us for Bach Magnificat in 2019.

-We invite potential permanent new singers to join us for a couple of rehearsals, to give them a chance to get a feel for the Choir and decide whether we are right for them.
+We invite potential permanent new singers to join us for a couple of rehearsals, to give them a chance to get a feel for the choir and decide whether we are right for them.
 All singers are expected to have previous choral experience and reasonable sight-reading skills.
 Auditions are taken by the choir’s conductor.
 Candidates will be asked to sing a piece of music of their choice, and to complete sight reading and aural tests.

 The Leas also offer internships for talented teenage singers from local schools and other singers who might otherwise be put off by needing to pay an annual subscription, which give them the opportunity to sing with us for a year free of charge.